nrkn/js1k-2023/README.md

 the goal is:

 2175B

-### branch 1 - get rid of lines etc, append directly ourselves
+1966B from branch no-more-lines, merged into main